Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/localization.md

 2. Put your existing `SourceLocalization.json` back into the original mod's `LangMod/XX` folder.
 3. Start the game.

-The game will automatically append any newly added, untranslated source-sheet entries to `SourceLocalization.json`.
+The game will automatically append any newly added, untranslated source-sheet entries to `SourceLocalization.json`, and remove entries whose source rows no longer exist.

 After translating the new entries, update your mod.
 For update instructions, see [Elin Mod Package](../2_Getting%20Started/basic_mod), especially the `Upload & Update` section.